 The recent political climate has made its impact on a lot of outlets, whether it’s movies, TV or social media.
-Books haven’t been any different, and YA fiction in particular have been up and front real about a lot of serious topics.
-YA books of the past few years have tackled issues from racism to timely concepts such as sexual harassment.
-Here are eleven YA books that are timely and politically relevant.
+Books haven’t been any different, and YA fiction, in particular, has been upfront and real about a lot of serious topics.
+YA books of the past few years have tackled everything from racism to sexual assault.

 1. The Hate U Give by Angie Thomas

 The Hate U Give is a gem of a book that was well worth the hype and praise it garnered.
 Angie Thomas gets real and open about racism and police brutality, and this YA novel inspired by the Black Lives Matter movement is a must-read.
 Starr’s story is heartbreaking, inspiring, realistic, authentic and so so important.